 Outcome Assessment Strategies

-3. FINAL EXAM - An assessment in the form of a written exam and/or practical application that addresses the subject areas identified in the module packets.
+- FINAL WRITTEN EXAM - An assessment in the form of a written exam comprised of questions from assigned chapters in the text will be completed.

 Course Content (Themes, Concepts, Issues and Skills)